Levicoz/Options-model/README.md

 # Options-model
-A hybrid financial modeling tool combining Monte Carlo simulation, Heston stochastic-volatility, and PyTorch neural nets for pricing and analyzing American-style options.
+A hybrid financial modeling tool combining Monte Carlo simulation and PyTorch neural networks for pricing American-style options.
-Features live implied-vol fetch, spot- and expiry-sweep visualizations, and a central “USER INPUT” section for easy configuration.
 For personal or educational use only.
 Not licensed for reuse or redistribution.